snoidetx/Snoidepaedia/docs/nus/index.md

 Beyond curricular, *@snoidetx* also served as Section Leader of NJC Chinese Orchestra and Guzheng Ensemble (Bowed String Section) and Member of NJC Mathematics Society.

 ### Tertiary Education
-In 2020, *@snoidetx* joined **National University of Singapore** (NUS, Chinese: 新加坡国立大学) as an undergraduate, and was granted Science & Technology Undergraduate Merit Scholarship.
-He was admitted into **Double Degree Programme in Applied Mathematics and Computer Science**, where he took the two courses concurrently.
+In 2020, *@snoidetx* joined **National University of Singapore** (NUS, Chinese: 新加坡国立大学) as an undergraduate, and was granted Science & Technology Undergraduate Merit Scholarship (S&T).
+He was admitted into **Double Degree Programme in Applied Mathematics and Computer Science**, where he took the two degrees concurrently.
 He was also in the **Ridge View Residential College Programme**, a distinct two-year living-and-learning experience focused on sustainability and experiential and outdoor learning<sup>[1](#references)</sup>.

 ---